 What are employers' obligations where offices are partially or fully closed?

-As a starting point, employees will remain entitled to full salary and benefits in accordance with their employment contract and applicable laws and collective agreements.
+As a general rule, employees will remain entitled to full salary and benefits in accordance with their employment contract and applicable laws and collective agreements.
 Where possible, employees should be instructed to continue to perform their work duties, but from home.

-Employees who are on sick leave are entitled to sick pay or state sickness benefit and employees who are quarantined are generally also entitled to full salary during the quarantine.
+Employees on sick leave are entitled to sick pay or state sickness benefit, and quarantined employees are also generally entitled to full salary during such quarantine.
 Please see below for further information on the new rules regarding reimbursement.

 In terms of directing employees to take holidays, there is an exemption to the mandatory notices under the Danish Holiday Act if there are "special circumstances".
 Special circumstances may exist if, for example, the circumstances could lead to the employer's financial breakdown.
 If the company's employees can work from home, and this will not (to a great extent) affect the operation of the company, it is likely that the employer will be required to give notice.
 However, where an employer's operations are reduced or the company risks a financial breakdown because employees cannot work from home, it is likely that it will be possible to require employees to take accrued holiday with a shorter notice period.